rajratangm/kuberenetes_practice/practice-exams/README.md

 **Target**: Score > 80% on all exams before taking real CKA

-## Exam Day Simulation
+## 🎯 Exam Day Simulation (Most Realistic Practice)

-For the most realistic practice:
+For the most realistic practice experience:

-1. Use a clean Kubernetes cluster
+1. 🖥️ **Use a clean Kubernetes cluster** (minikube, kind, or kubeadm)
-2. Set timer for exactly 2 hours
+2. ⏱️ **Set timer for exactly 2 hours** - no extensions
-3. No external help (except kubectl explain and docs)
+3. 🚫 **No external help** (except kubectl explain and official docs)
-4. Complete all tasks
+4. 📝 **Complete all tasks** - even if not perfect
+5. ✅ **Verify each task** before moving on
-5. Review solutions after time is up
+6. 📊 **Review solutions** only after time is up
+7. 📈 **Track your score** and identify weak areas

+### Real Exam Environment
+- Live Kubernetes cluster via PSI Bridge
+- Terminal access with kubectl
+- Browser access to kubernetes.io/docs only
+- No copy-paste from external sources
+- 2-hour time limit, strict enforcement

 ## Next Steps